particle-iot/docs/src/content/reference/device-os/firmware.md

 ### set() [Ledger class]

 Sets a value in the ledger.
-This call is asychronous.
+The data is saved to local flash storage immediately, but will be synchronized to the cloud at a later time.

 ```cpp
 // PROTOTYPE